 Graduate Supervision (primary supervisor)

 - PhD.
-Justyna J. Miszkiewicz Human bone microstructure and behaviour.
+2014.
+Justyna J. Miszkiewicz.
+'Ancient Human Bone Histology and Behaviour'

 Graduate Supervision (co-supervisor)